Surprising facts you didn’t know about vanilla

-One tablespoon of vanilla extract has 37 calories, a large portion of which comes from sugars and alcohol.
+One tablespoon of its extract has 37 calories, a large portion of which comes from sugars and alcohol.

 President Thomas Jefferson was the first American to bring vanilla to the United States in 1789.

 There are many different uses of vanilla.
-In Europe, vanilla was once used in the production of certain medicines such as nerve stimulants and was also used as an aphrodisiac.
+In Europe, it was once used in the production of certain medicines such as nerve stimulants and was also used as an aphrodisiac.
 Vanilla is not only used as a flavor in foods and beverages but also in perfumes.
-Maybe your favorite perfume contains a bit of vanilla.
+Maybe your favorite perfume contains a bit of it.

 Vanilla has many industrial applications such as a flavoring for medicines and as a fragrance to conceal the strong smell of rubber tires, paint and cleaning products.

 The definition of the word vanilla is “little pod” in Spanish.
-The Aztecs called vanilla tlilxóchitl, which means black flower.
-This shows that they were more interested in the cured bean, which is a dark brown, rather than the flower itself which is a greenish white.
+The Aztecs called it tlilxóchitl, which means black flower.
+This shows that they were more interested in the cured bean, which is a dark brown, rather than the flower itself which is a greenish-white.

 Vanilla first left Mexico in the early 1500s on ships that were bound for Spain.
 It was originally believed that vanilla only had value as a perfume.
 It wasn’t 1519 that the Spaniards learned it was also a flavor.

 Until the late 19th century, Mexico had the monopoly on growing vanilla plants.
-Nowadays Madagascar and Indonesia grow the majority of the world’s vanilla crop.
-Countries that also grow vanilla include Guatemala, Costa Rica, Uganda, China, India, Papua New Guinea, Tonga, Fiji, Tahiti and the Philippines.
+Nowadays Madagascar and Indonesia grow the majority of the world’s crop.
+Countries that also grow it include Guatemala, Costa Rica, Uganda, China, India, Papua New Guinea, Tonga, Fiji, Tahiti and the Philippines.